SeaQL/seaql.github.io/Seaography/docs/06-access-control/02-schema-restrictions.md

 }
 ```

-This column will still be usable in other parts of the application, for example in custom endpoints.
+This column will still be usable in other parts of the application, for example in custom operations.
 But it will not be visible to clients.

 If you remove this field from the struct, then this column will not be visible to the entire application.